Skip to main content

 • Small clutch bags, with or without a handle or strap, that do not exceed 4.5" x 6.5".

-• Bags that contain necessary medical items, which must be inspected and approved at a designated gate
+• Bags that contain necessary medical items, which must be inspected and approved at a designated gate.
+Diaper bags must follow Clear Bag Policy.

 • Food items must fit inside the permitted-sized bags